kongebra/kirki-generator/README.md

-# kirki-generator
+# Kirki Generator
-A simple web-based generator for rapid development with Kirki
+A simple web-based generator for rapid development with Kirki Framework.